-The mythology the wolves in this story are based on Sköll and Hati, who're the wolves chasing the sun (sol) and moon (Mani) across the sky.
+The mythology the wolves in this story are based on Sköll and Hati, who're the wolves chasing the sun (the goddess, Sol) and moon (the god, Mani) across the sky.
 I twist this to fit something symbolic.

 The same goes for Geri and Freki, who're the wolves at Odin's side.
 They eat the fallen who're unworthy of Valhalla.

 The Völsung sagas are also part of the worldbuilding along with Fenrir himself.
 The Völsung favored strength and even procreated among siblings to strengthen their own genes.

 Finally, there are the hidden wolves of Fenrir who guard Hel.

 If you want to see more inspirational images, I collect them on a Pintarest board, which you can find HERE